jariikonen/project-clock/README.md

 pclock start
 ```

-If there is no timesheet file in the directory, a new one is created and the prompt asking for the project name is shown.
+If there is no timesheet file in the directory, a new one is created and a prompt asking for the project name is shown.

 A timesheet is essentially a json file with a name following this pattern: _pclock-<project_name>.json_.